losso3000/420-years-of-teletext/README.md

   `Clip.getMicrosecondPosition()` on the Raspberry Pi at all costs!
 Somehow that [takes up to 900 milliseconds](https://stackoverflow.com/questions/53189006/java-audio-clipgetframeposition-very-slow-on-raspberry-pi) instead of 0.x milliseconds.
 Very glad I noticed that even on my slow 3-fps test TV...
 Of course, this came up during syncing, i.e. the final stages of the demomaking process.
 Fun!
+* Some "early" effects are not fps-agnostic; the D.O.C demo scroller will crawl in slow-motion when run in 3 fps.

 ## Project log